-What we offer you.
 (1) An exciting working topic.
 You will develop competences at the interface between IC design and embedded AI.
-You will think about research solutions for emerging models (sparse Neural networks, compressed transformers, probabilistic models, etc.) and emerging technologies (emerging memories and architectures, such as In-Memory Computing circuits);
+You will think about research solutions for emerging models and architectures

-(2) The use of cutting edge IC design tools.
-You will design ICs in the latest nanometer-scale CMOS technologies, participate in multi-project wafer runs annually and use a state-of-the-art measurement lab.
+(2) The use of cutting-edge IC design tools.
+You will design ICs in the latest nanometer-scale CMOS technologies, participate in multi-project wafer runs annually

-(3) A supportive working environment.
-You will integrate an international and supportive research team.
 You will be in touch with a vast network of academic and industrial partners, living in Belgium, at the heart of innovation in IC design and AI in Europe.

-Who you are. - You have a master’s degree in electrical engineering.
+- You have a master’s degree in electrical engineering.
 High average grades as well as excellent grades on courses on electronics are a clear asset.

 - You just obtained your degree, or you already gained some industry experience.